 3. Income and expenses received as a result of emergency situations at the enterprise (natural disasters, fires, accidents).

-As for the procedure for reflecting information on this account, the amount of losses incurred is recorded here on the debit, and the amount of profit received on the credit.
+As for the procedure for reflecting information on this account, the amount of losses incurred is recorded here as a debit, and the amount of profit received as a credit.

-If, according to the results of the past year, the enterprise works with a profit, then the heads of the organization have the right to use it in several directions:
+If, based on the results of the past year, the enterprise operates with a profit, then the organization’s managers have the right to use it in several directions:

-1. To meet the needs of the organization (purchase of non-current assets);
+1. Fill the needs of the organization (purchase of non-current assets);

 3. Covering losses incurred in previous periods of activity.

-The final indicator of the financial result is affected not only by the amount of income received and costs incurred, but also by the amount of accrued tax payments for income tax.
+The final indicator of the financial result is influenced not only by the amount of income received and costs incurred, but also by the amount of accrued tax payments for income tax.

-Please note that income tax is reflected in accounting in two stages:
+Please note that in accounting, income tax is reflected in two stages:

-1. Initially, tax is charged on accounting profit;
+1. Initially, tax is charged on accounting profits;

 2. Adjustment of accounting profit in accordance with tax accounting data.

-• Accounting Profit Tax = Income Tax Rate Percentage * Accounting profit shown on line 2300 of the income statement.
+• Accounting profit tax = Profit tax rate percentage * Accounting profit indicator shown in line 2300 of the income statement.

-The amount of accounting profit tax received is adjusted at the end of the year by the amount of the same tax, but in accordance with tax accounting data.
-The amount of income tax in tax accounting is calculated by the formula:
+The resulting amount of accounting profit tax is adjusted at the end of the year by the amount of the same tax, but in accordance with tax accounting data.
+The amount of income tax in tax accounting is calculated using the formula:

 It should be noted that the amount of taxable profit is not reduced by the amount of accrued tax in accounting.